Adrianjewell91/study_progress/README.md

 # study_progress
 What I have studied since Oct 18th, 2017.
 Most recent additions are first.

+## 11/15
+1. This morning, I have done some researhcin Neural Networks.
+This research came out of yesterday's lectures in neural networks using forward and backward propagation, using logistical regression equations at each node.
+I probably butchered some of the wording there, but the gestault is that I watched Ned code up a neural network and it's was pretty cool.
+I want to learn this stuff, and do something interesting with it.
+One of the most interesting things I've seen in a long time.

+2. There are many kind of neural networks.
+Today I learned about LSTM neural network, that can handle long-term dependencies. ie. "I grew up in France...I speak fluent FRENCH," where is FRENCH is the accurately predicted word.
+This could also be applied ot music analysis where we're given I IV V ( . ), where () is replaced by 'I', the tonic chord.
+This is what always happens.
+I miss music so much, and I'm not really sure what to do next with all of this tech out there.

+3. We also learned about Boolean functions, upone which I believe all of computing is based.
+Didn't know that.

+4. I have also started to explore vanilla Javascript implementations of MVC frameworks, upon learning how many JS libraries are in existence.
+I need to develop my vanilla JS more.

+5. Lastly, I have discovered the breadth of libraries and websites that help musicians work with music.
+There is SoundSlice, a musicXML renderer, there is ABJAD and Mingus, for manipulation of notes with Python, and there are a few PDF - MusicXML slices, but it seems that they are not too developed.
+MusicXML scores are not in abundance it seems, and when I transform Traumerei to MusicXML, most of the notes are there but the rhythm is not perfect.
+Kenta suggested putting making the first step toward a better renderer by shifting midi files to more uniform rendering.

+6.

 ## 11/14
 1. Topological Sort algorithm is beautiful.